 - 1 tbsp grated fresh turmeric OR 2 tsp dried turmeric*

 - 1 cup brown/green lentils either dried or canned.

 - 2 sticks celery finely chopped

 - 1 green chilli

 Cook up the the stock with soup ingredients for 40 minutes.
 Now you have a choice.
 You can add some shredded chicken and serve with fresh green chilli and lime, or do what we did – put a leg cutlet in a bowl and pour the soup over.

-*TOP TIP The value of turmeric as an immune booster and anti-inflamatory, works best when it is consumed with the addition of fats (milk/coconut milk/chicken) and when it is cooked) – it can be absorbed more efficiently by the gut when eaten cooked and with some kind of fat/oil.
+*TOP TIP The value of turmeric as an immune booster and anti-inflammatory works best when it is consumed with the addition of fats (milk/coconut milk/chicken) and when it is cooked – it can be absorbed more efficiently by the gut when prepared in this way.
 RAW TURMERIC can be an irritant to the stomach.